DavisChappins/AZTurnpoints/README.md

 ## How to contribute to AZTurnpoints2021.cup?
 1) Click on AZTurnpoints2021.cup
-2) Click on the pencil icon
+2) Click on the pencil icon in the top right corner
 3) Modify the file as necessary, try to keep changes to a single function or turnpoint so that a history is easily viewable
 4) At the bottom of the page, write a quick summary of changes ie. "deleted duplicate flying dare's ranch" and hit propose changes
 5) Click create pull request (twice)